Dave-Gilbert/rgen/README.md

 If an existing comment's score is modified and several students have received the comment, the system will recalculate all grades.
 This can lead to some surprising results.
-Rgen includes a check for question scores that go over the maximum or under the minimum and will generate a warning until scores fit within the prescribed ranges.
+Rgen includes a check for question scores that go over the maximum or under the minimum and will generate a warning until all scores fit within the prescribed ranges.

 ![Example Editing Rubric](https://github.com/Dave-Gilbert/rgen/blob/main/images/RGEN_4.png)